Growing Hearts Across the World

 Years ago, the Franciscan Sisters of Perpetual Adoration (“FSPA”) developed a relationship with the Republic of Cameroon.
 Cameroon is a coastal country in West Central Africa.
 Over the years, the relationship which began with the FSPA has grown into an officially recognized “Sister City” relationship with the city of Kumbo, Cameroon.
 Today, all of the countries with which La Crosse has a Sister City relationship are recognized in the Gardens, except for Cameroon.
 These include: Luoyang, China; Epinal, France; Friedberg, Germany; Dubna, Russia; Forde, Norway; and Bantry, Ireland.

-The new Cameroon Garden will be located on the west side of the Convention and Visitors’ Bureau in Riverside Park in Downtown La Crosse.
+The new Cameroon Garden is located on the west side of the Convention and Visitors’ Bureau in Riverside Park in Downtown La Crosse.

-Maintenance will be undertaken as a joint effort by the International Friendship Gardens Committee and the La Crosse Parks Department.
+Maintenance is undertaken as a joint effort by the International Friendship Gardens Committee and the La Crosse Parks Department.

 Who is Leading the Project?

 The project was initiated and is being led by the Downtown Rotary Club of La Crosse in collaboration with the International Friendship Gardens Committee.
 Have questions or comments?
 Contact Lee Rasch at Leerasch42@gmail.com.